10 of the best books for people who don’t like reading

-There are a few overlaps between this post and my recommended books to binge-read, so check that out next if you want more suggestions.
+There are a few overlaps between this post and my favourite unputdownable books, so check that out next if you want more suggestions.

 The best books for people who don’t like to read

-Read this if you want: a book packed with action and suspense to binge-read.
+Read I Am Pilgrim if you want: a book packed with action and suspense to binge-read.

-Pilgrim is the codename for a man who doesn't exist: a man who must return from obscurity, and the only man who can uncover a flawless plot to commit an appalling crime against humanity.
+Pilgrim is the codename for a man who doesn’t exist: a man who must return from obscurity, and the only man who can uncover a flawless plot to bring down humanity.

 Over the last decade, this can’t-put-down thriller has been my most recommended book for men who don’t read.
 (Although I’m a woman who loves to read and enjoyed it a lot too.)

 My brother read it faster than any other book before, and my Dad re-reads it every few years once he’s forgotten the plot (he sees this as a perk of ageing).